- Field Service Management

 Service-based businesses, regardless of industry, provide specific services to customers to help fulfill a need.
 Most service businesses have several field service technicians who perform jobs such as installations and maintenance in the field.
 Some examples include HVAC professionals, telecom providers, electricians, and plumbers, among many others.

-To be successful, organizations with field service technicians at different, sometimes remote locations, require field technician management software to help manage work orders received, gain visibility into their field activities, automate information, field service route optimization, and keep costs down.
+To be successful, organizations with field service technicians at different, sometimes remote locations, require field technician management software to help manage work orders received, gain visibility into their field activities, automate information, optimize field service routes, and keep costs down.

-We’ve compiled the 7 main field service management challenges a field service business must overcome.
+We’ve compiled the seven main field service management challenges a field service business must overcome.

 What Happens If You Don’t Overcome Field Service Management Challenges?